sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 ![Finding the recently created virtual object.](sof-image-9.png)

-And now, we have access to our file's data from an SAP HANA Database.
+And now, you have access to our file's data from an SAP HANA Database.
 Query and use this table as if it were any other HANA table.

 [VALIDATE_7]
 [ACCORDION-END]